knex/knex-schema-inspector/README.md

 Utility for extracting information about existing DB schema

-**NOTE: This is a work in progress.**

-The API might change unexpectedly between patch / minor versions.

-The IO of the library isn't set in stone (yet).
-If you have any bright ideas or recommendations, please feel free to open an issue or pull request.

-This library currently supports Postgres, MySQL, and SQLite.
+This library currently supports Postgres, MySQL, MS SQL, SQLite, and OracleDB.
 We aim to have support for the same databases as the main knex project.

 ## Installation